 Understand their expectations – they are valuable to the project too

-Freelancers don’t earn the usual employee benefits that your fulltime workforce does.
+Freelancers don’t earn the usual employee benefits that your full-time workforce does.
 Subsequently, it is important to acknowledge their contribution no matter its paid.
 Identify what keeps them motivated; is it the lucrative money or the skills growth that they are seeking from you?
-Freelance resources operate remotely from a far off distance and in most instances you may not be meeting them in real.
-As the entire communication executes through digital medium, it is imperative to understand their expectations, keep them motivated and thus boost their productivity.
+Freelance resources operate remotely from a far off distance and in most instances, you may not be meeting them in real.
+As the entire communication executes through a digital medium, it is imperative to understand their expectations, keep them motivated and thus boost their productivity.
 Assign variety in work, offer fee hikes, and acknowledge letters and ultimately a sense of employment security that they won’t be laid off instantly.
-Freelancers fear abrupt loss of work and its your responsibility to settle that forever.
+Freelancers fear an abrupt loss of work and it's your responsibility to settle that forever.

 Search online and expand your reach

 The Internet, in fact, is the only reliable medium to hire freelancers.
 Many portals that started freelance network websites have produced entrepreneurs out of assignment seeking contractual workers.
 Such portals have engaged millions of freelancers from the world who respond to posted project descriptions that are divided by categories.
 As you receive resumes from a pool of eager and skilled professionals, keep adding them to your database.
 This helps in hiring a freelancer instantly, negating delay times and not affecting the ongoing project in any case.
 Not all organizations are friendly to freelancers and if you’re in, keep your social pages updated so that the best resources stay in touch with you.
 Noteworthy, a verbal recommendation is the best marketing tool for a freelancer.
 You can always ask other associates or business owners for their recommendations.

 Make the on-boarding process easy and fast